 I wanted to let you know that as of right now I have every intention of fulfilling my role at your [event name].
 Of course, if anything should change with my plans, you will be the first to know.

-If they inquire about cancelling, be ready with your responses (see step #4).
+If they inquire about canceling, be ready with your responses (see step #4).

 Similar to step #5, this step focuses on proactive communication but is a bit more passive, and is designed to reach your broader audience, not just booked clients.
 Set your audience’s minds at ease and let them know that you’re prepared to handle whatever comes your way.
 Acknowledge the coronavirus and that it’s something your business is aware of and thinking about.